 Climb Westchester to Rest to Rockhaven Ave, which leads you to a trailhead on your left across the street from a ball field.
 After a bit, the singletrack will descend to the Oella Mill Race Trail

-, which you'll follow to a hike-a-bike creek crossing underneath Rt 40.
-Proceed under the bridge and make an immediate right up a steep climb.
-This begins the "Devil's Horns" section of the Pickall area on the Pickall Trail
+, which you'll follow to a crossing underneath Rt 40.
+Proceed under the bridge, make a right up steep climb: this begins the technical "Devil's Horns" section of the Pickall area on the Pickall Trail

 The Thru Trail